Skip to main navigation

 White blood cells are not usually present in semen.

 Why It Is Done

 A semen analysis is done to find out if:

-- A man has a reproductive problem that is causing him to be infertile.
+- There is a reproductive problem that is causing infertility.

 - A vasectomy has been successful.

 - The reversal of a vasectomy has been successful.